LoanDepot Park: Other events

-The stadium was scheduled to host the 22nd annual World Music Awards on December 22, 2012, but the event was canceled due to logistical and multiple visa issues, as well as the stated intent to observe the national mourning of the Sandy Hook Elementary School shooting.
+The stadium was scheduled to host the 22nd annual World Music Awards on December 22, 2012, but the event was canceled because of logistical and multiple visa issues, as well as the stated intent to observe the national mourning of the Sandy Hook Elementary School shooting.

-On April 20, 2013, the park hosted "America's Night of Hope" with Joel and Victoria Osteen, an annual stadium event for Joel Osteen Ministries.
+On April 20, 2013, the stadium hosted "America's Night of Hope" with Joel and Victoria Osteen, an annual stadium event for Joel Osteen Ministries.

-On January 21–22, 2017, it hosted the Race of Champions, an all-star racecar competition.
+On January 21–22, 2017, the stadium hosted the Race of Champions, an all-star racecar competition.

 Jennifer Lopez and Marc Anthony headlined “One Voice: Somos Live!
 A Concert For Disaster Relief” a benefit concert to raise money for Feeding America, Save the Children, Habitat for Humanity, United Way, UNICEF, and Unidos for Puerto Rico in the wake of natural disasters in Puerto Rico, as well as the southern United States, Mexico, and other areas of the Caribbean on October 14, 2017.
 The benefit concert was broadcast on Telemundo and Univision.

 Marlins Park has hosted Monster Jam events since February 2018 as part of their stadium championship tours.

 Jehovah's Witnesses hosted the "Love Never Fails" convention at the stadium on May 24–26 and July 5–7, 2019.

 Temporary seating was erected in center field for Opening Night of Super Bowl LIV on January 27, 2020.

-Kanye West hosted a listening party for his album Donda 2 in February 2022.
+Kanye West hosted a listening party for his album Donda 2 on February 2, 2022.

 The field served as the finish line for season 37 of The Amazing Race, which aired in spring 2025.